 Once the chicken cooks to a white color, add heavy cream to the pan and thoroughly mix while bringing the sauce to a boil.
 Reduce heat and allow the sauce to simmer for an additional 1-2 minutes.

-Remove the sauce from heat and mix in xantham gum to thicken.
+Remove the sauce from heat and whisk in the xantham gum little by little to thicken.
 If you prefer a thinner, runnier sauce, leave this out or cut the amount in half.